DestinationsAsia14 Days Travel from North to Central Vietnam and Where to Go

 thebroadlife-travel-laocai-sapa-vietnam-sign-wanderlust

-It was a long day sitting on the bus.
+It was the longest day sitting on the bus in our North to Central Vietnam journey.
 We were at Lao Cai territory at about 3 p.m. and arrived at Lao Cai city at about 6 p.m.
-The owner of the bus had helped contacting a van to take us to Sapa, 1 hour away and we were there at about 7 p.m.
-Luckily that we met Tung, a very friendly manager at the hotel that we stayed.
-He took us to the market for a very first delicious dinner in Sapa.
+The bus owner helped contact a van to take us to Sapa.
+The city is 1 hour away and we were there at about 7 p.m.
+Luckily we met Tung, a very friendly manager at the hotel where we stayed.
+He took us to the market for the very first delicious dinner in Sapa.

 – Day 5, 14 Oct:

-The journey of traveling Sapa, Vietnam started this day at 6:30 a.m.
+The journey of traveling to Sapa, Vietnam started this day at 6:30 a.m.
 We came to Ta Van village at 8 a.m. and had breakfast there.
-We went to a cool homestay to find some foods but they just had instant noodle and crepe.
+We went to a cool homestay to find some food but they just had instant noodles and crepe.

 Ta Van is one of the three popular villages that many tourists visit.
 We played as the ethnic minorities to take photos and visited the ancient rocks there, then back to Sapa at 1 p.m.

-We travelled to the Waterfall of Love at 2 p.m.
-There is Fansipan Legend – the station with cable cars that take you to Fansipan peak, on the way.
+We traveled to the Waterfall of Love at 2 p.m.
+There is Fansipan Legend – the station with cable cars that take you to Fansipan Peak, on the way.
 And if you want to trek to the mountain peak, the entrance at Waterfall of Love is also the starting point to hike to Fansipan.

-We then left the waterfall in the afternoon to go to Ta Phin, 1 of 3 most popular villages in Sapa and also the one that’s less affected by tourism.
+We then left the waterfall in the afternoon to go to Ta Phin, which is 1 of the 3 most popular villages in Sapa and also the one that’s less affected by tourism.
 We stayed at a homestay of a Red Dao family, the ethnic people in Sapa.
 They served us the most memorable dinner with their iconic liquor, paddy wine, and local foods.
 Especially the Red Dao herbal bath, my body is inundated with the herbal hot water in a round wooden tub; it’s one of the best ways to relax after a long day wandering around.
-Those are the best memories of me in the trip 😀
+Those are the best memories of me on the trip.

 – Day 6, 15 Oct:

 It’s a whole exploring day at Ta Phin village.
-We went to the silversmith’s house of the village.
-I intended to buy some souvenirs there but he wasn’t at home 🙁
+We went to the silversmith’s house in the village.
+I intended to buy some souvenirs there but he wasn’t at home, unfortunately!

 We then strolled through 10 hills to visit the fortune-teller of the village.
-Beside telling the future, in Red Dao’s culture, the fortune-teller can also affect the marriage of people in the village.
-The Dao people need the fortune teller to see if a couple are suitable in age or destiny so they are able for wedding.
+Besides telling the future, in Red Dao’s culture, the fortune-teller can also affect the marriage of people in the village.
+The Dao people need the fortune teller to see if a couple is suitable in age or destiny so they are able for a wedding.
 Unfortunately, there was some problem with him so he didn’t see our future.
 Instead, he invited us to enjoy lunch at his home.
-That lunch was so remarkable with the super-delicious carp fish that the teller had fed in 10 years and the 50 degree spirit he made.
+That lunch was so remarkable with the super-delicious carp fish that the teller had fed in 10 years and the 50-degree spirit he made.

 One special food of the village was the grilled and boiled sweet potato.
-We were invited to Van’s home, the son of the homestay owner that we lived, to enjoy the food.
+We were invited to Van’s home, the son of the homestay owner where we lived, to enjoy the food.

-The day end after we enjoy dinner and drinking a whole big jar of paddy wine, the really needed drink for the cold weather outside.
+The day ended after we enjoyed dinner and drank a whole big jar of paddy wine, the really needed drink for the cold weather outside.

 – Day 7, 16 Oct:

-We then said goodbye with Ta Phin village to go back to Sapa at noon.
-Did take some rest and go shopping at Sapa market, it had many good brocades and handmade stuffs.
+We then said goodbye to Ta Phin village to go back to Sapa at noon.
+Did took some rest and went shopping at Sapa market, it had many good brocades and handmade stuff.

-The night ended with a lot of grilled foods around Sapa, the must-try cuisine at the city.
+The night ended with a lot of grilled foods around Sapa, the must-try cuisine in the city.

 – Day 8, 17 Oct: